Forty Baskets Beach at Balgowlah

 There’s a bit of reserve for picnics with some shade from the tall Norfolk pines there.
 There’s a bubbler here for refilling water bottles.

-NB this beach is not 40 Baskets, mind you it was named after fisherman had a magnificent haul in the 19th century.
+NB this beach’s name is not written using the numerals 40 Baskets, mind you it was named after fishermen had a magnificent haul in the 19th century.

 The netted baths covers half the beach and one side has a boardwalk along the top.